This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Pour the beef stock into the inner pot of the pressure cooker.
-Add the chuck roast to beef stock.
-Sprinkle with the minced garlic and the Italian Spice blend.
-Top with the sliced or whole pepperoncini peppers.
-Add the pepperoncini juice to the instant pot.
+- Pour 1½ cups beef broth into the inner pot of the pressure cooker.
+Add a 3 pound chuck roast to beef stock.
+Sprinkle 2 teaspoons minced garlic and the prepared Italian Spice blend over the roast.
+Top with 1 cup pepperoncini peppers and ⅓ cup juice for pepperoncini peppers Add the pepperoncini juice to the instant pot.

 - Place the lid on the instant pot and be sure the vent knob is sealed.
 Set to cook for 75 minutes on HIGH pressure.
 Do this by hitting manual or pressure cook and use the +/- buttons to adjust the time.